cx-prog-lang/.github/profile/README.md

 # C+ Language

-_C+_ is a language extension that's _near-perfectly_ compatible with legacy C code without any adaptation.
+_C+_ is a language extension that's _near-perfectly_ compatible with legacy C code without adaptation.
 C+ aims to be an unofficial version of C, so that each feature can be readily merged into standard C at any time.

 ## Why?